sdargoeuves/noodleops-mkdocs/docs/posts/2025-06-netlab-fortigate-vm/index.md

 tags:
   - netlab
   - security
-# title: Get a (limited) FortiGate ready for lab usage, from qcow to netlab by creating a Vagrant box
 title: "Add a FortiGate in your virtual lab: from qcow to netlab by creating a Vagrant box"
 ---

 Want to test FortiGate in your virtual lab environment, and want to do **without** purchasing a license 💰?
-Discover how to spin up a FortiGate VM in your virtual lab, using the qcow image, Vagrant, and leveraging the power of netlab.
+Discover how to spin up a FortiGate VM in your virtual lab, using the qcow image, Vagrant, and leveraging the power of *netlab*.

 <!-- more -->